videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 ### `Private Chat`

-In the above example, if you want to convert into the private chat between two participants, then all you have to do is set `sendOnly` property.
+In the above example, to convert the chat into a private one between two participants, set the `sendOnly` property.

 ```js
 import { SafeAreaView, TouchableOpacity, TextInput, Text } from "react-native";